What are the other Names for this Condition? (Also known as/Synonyms)

-- Epidermolysis Bullosa (EB) is a group of disorders in which there is blister formation in the skin and or mucosal membranes after minimal trauma.
-It is usually inherited (passed on to children)
+- Epidermolysis Bullosa (EB) is a group of disorders in which there is blister formation or severe fragility of the skin and/or mucosal membranes after minimal trauma.
+It is usually inherited from the family (passed on to children)

-- In Epidermolysis Bullosa, mutations of the genes encoding proteins (that bind the 3 skin layers) is defective or nonfunctional, which leads to skin fragility.
+- In Epidermolysis Bullosa, mutations of the genes encoding proteins that bind the outer skin layer (epidermis) to the lower layer (dermis) is defective or nonfunctional, which leads to skin fragility.
 Hence, a minor injury, such as friction or rubbing, can separate the skin layers easily, resulting in painful skin tearing or blistering

-- The prognosis depends on the type of Epidermolysis Bullosa.
-Junctional EB individuals usually die within the first year.
-Other minor types of EB can expect to live normal lives with appropriate care
+- There are many variable forms of Epidermolysis Bullosa.
+The prognosis depends on the type of EB.
+Children with junctional EB usually succumb to the condition within the first year.
+Children with other forms of EB can expect to have normal lifespans with appropriate care

-Many types of Epidermolysis Bullosa have been identified; of which, 3 are major types.
-These include:
+Many types of Epidermolysis Bullosa have been identified; of which, the following 3 are the major types:

 - Epidermolysis Bullosa Simplex: